Tax rate

 In a tax system, the tax rate is the ratio (usually expressed as a percentage) at which a business or person is taxed.
-There are several methods used to present a tax rate: statutory, average, marginal, and effective.
+The tax rate that is applied to an individual's or corporation's income is determined by tax laws of the country and can be influenced by many factors such as income level, type of income, and so on.
+There are several methods used to present a tax rate: statutory, average, marginal, flat, and effective.
 These rates can also be presented using different definitions applied to a tax base: inclusive and exclusive.

 Statutory

 A statutory tax rate is the legally imposed rate.
 An income tax could have multiple statutory rates for different income levels, where a sales tax may have a flat statutory rate.

 The statutory tax rate is expressed as a percentage and will always be higher than the effective tax rate.